Summertime is usually the time for travel. When you travel, there are lots of devices that you need to bring that require batteries to operate.

 You might consider AA batteries as small, harmless objects.
 But they actually can pose a severe threat to aircraft safety when they are not properly packed and handled.
-This is the reason why it is important to know the guidelines when bringing batteries along on your flight.
+This is the reason why it is important to know are AA batteries allowed on planes.

 The Federal Aviation Administration (FAA) has set safety guidelines for travelers bringing batteries along.
-These guidelines are designed to prevent incidents which are fire-related from happening during air travel.
+These guidelines are designed to prevent incidents that are fire-related from happening during air travel.

 Closely working with the FAA is the Transportation Security Administration (TSA).
 The TSA closely monitors potential aviation safety and security issues.
 Security officers of the TSA are trained to identify potential safety and security battery-related threats in carry-on and checked bags.